DannyBen/loadrunner/README.md

 Sending Pull Request status from Ruby code
 --------------------------------------------------

-You may use the `LoadRunner::GithubAPI` class to update the status of a GitHub pull request.
+You may use the `Loadrunner::GithubAPI` class to update the status of a GitHub pull request.

 First, make sure that your GitHub API access token is set in the environment